Home > Eating In > By Course > Main Dishes > Caramelized Onion Mushroom Swiss Turkey Burger

 • Turkey.
 There is some variation in the quality and price of ground turkey, but even the best isn’t all that expensive.
 Deciding the best lean-to-fat ratio may be your biggest conundrum, especially if you are health-focused.
 While you can purchase 99% lean ground turkey, we really recommend something in the 80-85% range so your burgers don’t come out too dry and flavorless.

 • Caramelized Onions.
-This is a simple recipe that requires an investment in patience to yield the best results.
+This is a simple caramelized onion recipe that requires an investment in patience to yield the best results.
 It doesn’t take much longer to make a double or triple batch, and they freeze and reheat very well.
 Starting from scratch will more than double the preparation time, so do your future self a favor and make some extra if this is your first time.

 • Mushroom.
 We used Cremini (or Baby Bellas) for this recipe, but any mushroom would work including the white buttons found at any supermarket.
 If you really want to raise the bar for this burger, try some Shiitake, Oyster, or Chanterelles – all of them are umami bombs that elevate this burger to the next level.